4th March, 2021

 What is the difference between a hazard and a risk?
-If you carry out a risk assessment, one of the first steps you will need to take is to identify the hazards, then you assess the risk.
-These two terms are often confused with each other, and in this blog post we explain the difference.
+If you carry out a risk assessment, one of the first steps you will need to take is to identify the hazards, then you can assess the risk.
+These two terms are often confused with each other, and in this blog post, we explain the difference.

 If you carry out a risk assessment, one of the first steps you will need to take is to identify the hazards.
 After this, you can assess the risks.
 But what is the difference between a hazard and a risk?

 These two terms are often confused with each other, so if you're wondering what the difference is you are not alone.

 A hazard is something with the potential to cause harm.
 A hazard has the potential to cause death, injury, damage or other loss.

-It could be a substance, machines, activity, method of work or process.
+A hazard could be a substance, machines, activity, method of work or process.
 Hazards are found in nearly every workplace, home and any environment.
 At work, we need to identify hazards when we are carrying out a risk assessment, which is a legal requirement.

-A hazard could be a forklift truck.
+For example, a hazard could be a forklift truck.
 It has the potential to cause harm, to those using it, and to those working around it.
 Before we look at the risk associated with this hazard, let's talk about what a risk is.

 A risk is the chance that somebody could be harmed by the hazard.
 A risk calculates how likely it is that someone will be hurt, and how severely.

 |Low||Very Low Risk||Low Risk||Medium Risk|